 7. Relevant Content

 Crafting relevant content on the topic you’d want to be known for is incredibly important on any website.
 Especially, if it intends to sell either services or products.

 By creating content, you win positions on Google SERPs that land traffic to your blog/website.
 The more relevant traffic your website gets, the better your conversion rates are.
 This works hand in hand with SEO.
 And to create and publish professional-looking content you need a Content Management System.

 WordPress is the world-class Content Management System (CMS).
 WordPress accounts for 61.8% of the market share, Followed by Joomla, which sits at 4.7%.
 No comparison… Indeed!
 A clear winner.

-Anyone with little or no knowledge can post professional looking content on WordPress and can enjoy traffic surge.
+Anyone with little or no knowledge can post professional-looking content on professional-looking WordPress Website and can enjoy a traffic surge.